|

 Photos: Dave Jolly

 As a result of obtaining funding from TD/Canada Trust's Friends of the Environment Foundation (FEF) we have designed a Level 3 course which focuses on species level identification of Ontario's Species at Risk and rare vascular plants.
-This course will cover confusing look-a-like common terrestrial/aquatic/wetland plants which may easily be misidentified with Species at Risk or rare plants.
-For example, Crooked stemmed aster (Aster prenanthoides) versus Purple stemmed aster (Aster puniceus).
+This course will cover confusing look-a-like common terrestrial/wetland and some aquatic plants which may easily be misidentified with Species at Risk or rare plants.
+For example, Crooked stemmed aster (Symphyotrichium prenanthoides) versus Purple stemmed aster (Symphyotrichium puniceus).
 Learn how to differentiate based on visual cues and features of the plant such as shape and size of upper, middle and lower leaves, presence of hairs on leaves, stem or leaf petioles, habitat/ecosite preferences and other visual characteristics helpful with narrowing down what species, or in some cases - sub-species you may have.
-Please note, this course covers approximately 40 - 50 species of Species at Risk and rare plants typically found within the 5 forest regions of Ontario that are protected under the provincial and federal Species at Risk Acts (SARA).
-It is most useful to Species at Risk Biologists, restoration ecologists, resource managers, environmental consultants, provincial and federal government employees working for National or Provincial Parks, etc. It is set up as a 5 day course with several days of intensive field/site visits serving as field practicums.
-It is also a really good course for those considering working in the field during the upcoming field season on any EARTHQUEST projects, internships or jobs which involve vegetation surveys/inventories.
-EARTHQUEST staff can travel to your workplace to provide the course, if that works easier for you and/or your employees.
-The cost is $800 and registration is due by 12 Noon on Wednesday June 30, 2010
+Please note, this course covers approximately 20 - 25 species of Species at Risk and rare plants typically found within the 5 forest regions of Ontario that are protected under the provincial and federal Species at Risk Acts (SARA).
+It is most useful to Species at Risk Biologists, restoration ecologists, resource managers, environmental consultants, provincial and federal government employees working for National or Provincial Parks, etc. It is set up as a 2 day field course with intensive field/site visits serving as field practicums.
+It is also a really good course for those considering working on projects which involve baseline vegetation surveys/inventories.
+The cost is $800 + HST and registration is due by 12 Noon on Sunday June 15, 2014

 Unit #1: Definition of Rarity